MRamzySayedAhmed/MicroservicesAppOperationalization/README.md

 # MicroservicesAppOperationalization
-It’s a Full Exercise on Deploying an API for a Microservices Application.
+It’s a Full Exercise on Deploying an API for a Microservices Application

 # The Used Technologies
 * CircleCI